 A study backs this up.
 I have often spoken about how being grateful has helped me to focus on the positive things in life.
 I have learned that when I face things I can’t change, I have to accept and feel gratitude for the positive things in the world.
 This has helped me in so many ways and made my daily life improve with age.

 I have often thought that life is a process of giving birth to the kind of person you wish to be.
-We all face challenges in life, but how we respond to those challenges determine who we are as a person.
+We all face challenges in life, but how we respond to those challenges determines who we are as a person.
 Sometimes it can feel frustrating when you do what seems to be “the right” thing and those who are selfish and mean seem to get ahead.
-However we often see in the long-term that those are not the happiest people in the world.
-The happiest people seem to be the ones who feel good about who they are because of who they are, not because they have an external job, reward or experience that gives them a passing sense of pleasure.
+However, we often see in the long term that those are not the happiest people in the world.
+The happiest people seem to be the ones who feel good about who they are because of who they are, not because they have an external job, reward, or experience that gives them a passing sense of pleasure.

 When you think about it, our existence is so improbable that we have to be grateful to just be alive.
 Maybe we suffer, maybe we die before we need to, but that’s OK if our life helped improve the world.
 I think the saddest life is one in which the opportunity to love and be kind wasn’t exercised.